Philippine shelters "washed away" as typhoon toll hits 379

 About 20 typhoons hit the Philippines every year, often causing death and destruction.
 Almost exactly a year ago, Typhoon Washi killed 1,500 people in Mindanao, but most storms make landfall further north.

-Uy said a village hall, health center and covered court in New Bataan, where residents took shelter ahead of the typhoon, were washed away by floods and mud.
+Uy said a village hall, health centre and covered court in New Bataan, where residents took shelter ahead of the typhoon, were washed away by floods and mud.

 A few residents in Compostela Valley started repairing their houses, while housewives washed mud-drenched clothes and used fallen trees for cooking in makeshift stoves outside homes.